andykat/AICraftv1.1/README.md

 ##Command 3: Attack [unit attacks another unit.
 If enemy is out of range, the attack will fail]
 ID (unit that will attack)<br />
 E_ID (unit being attacked)<br />

+#Food
+Food spawns randomly on the map symmetrically.
+Any unit that walks over food will collect 20 gold in reward and the food will then disappear.